maat-mind/maat-mind/README.md

 ### Glad to see you here!
-I am a junior developer studying web development and devOps, I am in the process of learning to help the world a little bit every day with relevant solutions that scale over time.
+I am a junior developer with two years of experience studying full stack web development with javascript, I am in this process to help the world a little bit every day with relevant solutions that scale over time.

 Profile pic from <a href="https://picrew.me/image_maker/333657" target="_blank">here.</a>